tcondit/PNNL/slide-outline.md

 * Who am I?
  * Tim Condit, candidate for the Continuous Delivery Engineer role
  * I've been doing builds, (software) configuration management and automation for about 11 years
+  * Other stuff before that, including wide area networking, teaching Linux administration and Java
  * AWS Certified Developer - Associate
  * Co-organizer, Seattle Jenkins Area Meetup (JAM)
  * One of the lucky ones

+[ !!
+TODO Swap this out for a quick chat about not flashy, not particularly clever, but useful and a firm foundation upon which to build. ]
  * Talking about server provisioning and configuration management
   * Foundations for CI/CD